zalando/nakadi/docs/_documentation/using_authorization.md

 the `readers` list includes the attributes that authorize a subject to perform the `read` operation; and the `writers` list includes the attributes that authorize a subject to perform the `write` operation;

-Similarly, protecting a subscription can be done during it's creation or as an update to the subscription.
+Similarly, protecting a subscription can be done during its creation or as an update to the subscription.
 Authorization section for a subscription looks like below, and contains only the `admins` and the `readers` lists.
-The list of admins specifies the attributes that can do admin operations like deletion or updating a subscription and i the list of readers specifies the attributes that can read and commit to that subscription.
+The list of admins specifies the attributes that can do admin operations like deletion or updating a subscription and the list of readers specifies the attributes that can read and commit to that subscription.

 ```json